Many in Gaza are eating just once a day, as hunger spreads amid aid issues

 After being displaced five times, the Eids reside in central Gaza, where aid groups have relatively more access than in the north, which has been largely isolated and heavily destroyed since Israel began waging a renewed offensive against the militant group Hamas in early October.
 But nearly everyone in Gaza is going hungry these days.
 In the north experts say a full-blown famine may be underway.

-On Thursday, the International Criminal Court issued arrest warrants against Israeli Prime Minister Benjamin Netanyahu and his former defense minister, accusing them of using “starvation as a method of warfare” — charges Israel adamantly denies.
+On Thursday, the International Criminal Court issued arrest warrants against Israeli prime minister Benjamin Netanyahu and his former defence minister, accusing them of using “starvation as a method of warfare” — charges Israel adamantly denies.

 In Deir al-Balah, the Eids are among hundreds of thousands sheltering in squalid tent camps.
 The local bakeries shut down for five days this week.
 The price of a bag of bread climbed above $13 by Wednesday, as bread and flour vanished from shelves before more supplies arrived.